sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can also configure the ``Admin`` list in your ``config.yml`` file.
-This configuration method overrides the any settings defined in the Admin service declarations.
+This configuration method overrides any settings defined in the Admin service declarations.

 .. configuration-block::